How to Organize Your Water Bottles, Tumblers, and Travel Mugs

 It’s harder than you would think.

-The process is straightforward but there is a certain emotional attachment that is hard to quell.
+The process for organizing lots of water bottles is straightforward but there is a certain emotional attachment that is hard to quell.

-You need to have a cabinet or drawer in your kitchen that is THE PLACE where you plan to keep all of your water bottles.
+You need to have a cabinet shelf, pantry shelf, or kitchen drawer that is THE PLACE where you plan to keep all of your water bottles.

-Make sure that you pick a location that has a reasonable amount of space for storing what you want to keep on hand.
+Make sure that you pick a location that has a reasonable amount of storage space with enough room for all the bottles you want to keep and is also within easy reach.

 I have designated the bottom shelf of an upper cabinet in my kitchen as my water bottle storage area.